OndrejValla/z-o-photo-album/README.md

 - [Gitpod](https://gitpod.io/) - Used as the primary software for development and to push and commit code to Gihub.

 #### Other:
-- [Code Institute Course Content](https://courses.codeinstitute.net/) - Primary source of learning knowledge.
+- [Code Institute Course Content](https://courses.codeinstitute.net/) - Currently my primary source of learning knowledge.
 - [ChromeDevTools](https://developers.google.com/web/tools/chrome-devtools) - Used frequently to detect any bugs or layout differences.
 - [W3Schools](https://www.w3schools.com/) - used as a general resource for HTML, CSS , JavaScript coding tips.
 - [Stackoverflow](https://stackoverflow.com) - used as a general resource for HTML, CSS , JavaScript coding tips.
 - [AmIResponsive](http://ami.responsivedesign.is/) - Used to check how the layout of the website looks across different devices.
-- [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
+- [Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
 - [Google Maps](https://developers.google.com/maps) - Used for Google Maps APIs
 - [Emailjs](https://dashboard.emailjs.com/)- Email service used to connect the contact form with my personal email.
 - [Google](https://www.google.co.uk/) and [Youtube](https://www.youtube.com/) - Used for lots of general research.